webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Usage via the CLI
+Usage via the CLI:

 ```bash
 webpack-dev-server --content-base /path/to/content/dir
 ```

 ## `devServer.disableHostCheck`

 `boolean`

-When set to `true` this option bypasses host checking. __THIS IS NOT RECOMMENDED__ as apps that do not check the host are vulnerable to DNS rebinding attacks.
+When set to `true`, this option bypasses host checking. __THIS IS NOT RECOMMENDED__ as apps that do not check the host are vulnerable to DNS rebinding attacks.

 __webpack.config.js__